Douglas Wilder: Governor of Virginia

+Capital punishment

-During his term, Wilder carried out Virginia's law on capital punishment, although he had stated his personal opposition to the death penalty.
-There were 14 executions by the electric chair, including the controversial case of Roger Keith Coleman.
+During his term, Wilder carried out Virginia's law on capital punishment, although he had opposed the death penalty when he served in the Virginia Senate.
+A total of 14 executions were carried out in the state's electric chair, including the controversial case of Roger Keith Coleman.
 In January 1994 Wilder commuted the sentence of Earl Washington Jr., an intellectually disabled man, to life in prison based on testing of DNA evidence that raised questions about his guilt.
 Virginia law has strict time limits on when such new evidence can be introduced post-conviction.
 But in 2000, under a new governor, an STR-based DNA test led to the exclusion of Washington as the perpetrator of the murder for which he had been sentenced.
 He was fully exonerated by Governor Jim Gilmore for the capital murder and he was released from prison.

 As Virginia limits consecutive gubernatorial terms, Wilder was succeeded in 1994 by George Allen.

 Campaigns for president and senate

-Wilder declared himself a candidate for President in 1992, but withdrew before primary season had ended.
+Wilder declared himself a candidate for President in 1991, but withdrew before the primary season had ended.
 He briefly ran for the U.S. Senate as an independent in 1994.

-In the mid-1990s Wilder was scrutinized for his attacks on fellow Democrat Chuck Robb and support of Republican Mark Earley.
+Relations between Wilder and then Senator Chuck Robb became strained following Wilder's aborted 1982 senate bid, with surreptitious recordings taken by Robb's staff contributing to a long running feud between the two men.